 - Less cohesiveness – less closeness to stepparents

-- Unrealistic expectations – don’t see real differences compared to an intact family
+- Unrealistic expectations – don’t see fundamental differences compared to an intact family

-- No past history of stability – must work out interactional patterns
+- No history of stability – must work out interactional patterns

 - Previous “givens” are no longer givens – an acute awareness of behavior